ScienceComputing/NGSOmics_Programming/Note_MultimodalDataIntegration.md

 ## Terminology
+- **Area under the curve (AUC)**: This quantity is used as a measure of performance of a biomarker on predicting response versus nonresponse
-- Permutation-tested area under the curve (AUC)
+- Permutation-tested AUC
 - Repeated subsampling-tested AUC
 - Autocorrelation feature
 - **Gray level co-occurrence matrix (GLCM) features**: GLCM is defined over an image to be the distribution of co-occurring pixel values (grayscale values, or colors) at a given offset.
 Authors exploit GLCMs, commonly used in image processing to quantify the similarity of neighboring pixels, to characterize PD-L1 expression.